brian-watkins/best-behavior/README.md

 for more details on the filename and contents.
 Best-behavior will pick up this config file automatically.

 2. In your best-behavior config file, create an instance of `MonocartCoverageReporter` and pass the configuration to the constructor:
   ```
+  import { defineConfig } from "best-behavior/config"
-  import { defineConfig, MonocartCoverageReporter } from "best-behavior"
+  import { MonocartCoverageReporter } from "best-behavior/coverage"

   export default defineConfig({
     behaviorGlobs: [